carzuiliam/sprite-manipulation/README.md

-# Mario 2D
+# Sprite Manipulation em Java

-This project shows a simple sprite that can be controlled by keyboard.
-You can use it to create a game or even to test a simple sprite manipulation in Java.
+This project shows an example of an animated sprite control in Java.

-## About this Project
+## Introduction

-The development of this project was based on the source codes that can be viewed in https://www.javalobby.org//articles/ultimate-image/.
-However, there are some modifications compared to the original project:
+This projet is based on the article [**"Ultimate Java Image Manipulation"**](https://www.javalobby.org//articles/ultimate-image/) by Josiah Hester.
+But there ar some differences between this implementation and the original implementation:

- - In the original design, the sprite is drawn directly into a JFrame.
-In my project, the sprite is drawn in a JPanel, which is inserted inside the JFrame;
+ - In the original source, the sprite is directly drawn into the _JFrame_.
+In this project, the sprite is drawn into a _JPanel_, that is inside the _JFrame_;
- - The sprite did not move around the screen, it only changed the motion animation.
-In this project, it moves through the screen, using the keyboard;
+ - The original sprite doesn't move inside the screen, only changes its animation.
+In this project, it moves inside the screen, using the keyboard;
- - The current project was divided into an MVC (model-control-view) model to easy maintenance.
+ - The current project were divided into a MVC model (_model-control-view_) allowing easy maintenance.

-## Licence
+## License

 The available source codes here are under the GNU General Public License, version 3.0 (see the attached `LICENSE` file for more details).
 Any questions can be submitted to my email: carloswdecarvalho@outlook.com.